JetBrains/teamcity-documentation/topics/maven.md

 ### Code Coverage

-Coverage support based on IDEA coverage engine is added to Maven runner.
+The Maven build runner supports code coverage based on the IDEA coverage engine.
 To learn about configuring code coverage options, refer to the [Configuring Java Code Coverage](configuring-java-code-coverage.md) page.

 <note>